Skip to content

 • Revocation.
 Dedicated Envelope revocation mechanisms beyond badge-session binding (e.g., Envelope-specific revocation lists).

-Authority Envelopes SHOULD be transmitted via a dedicated HTTP header:
+Authority Envelopes MUST be transmitted via dedicated HTTP headers per §15.

 POST /v1/tools/database/query HTTP/1.1